nothing

 .

-And where are we going afterwards?
+And where do we go afterwards?

 .